 If you want to beat the Arizona heat, come down to the Surprise Aquatic Center.
 Just make sure you bring those shower shoes!
 Athlete’s foot and foot fungi thrive in places that are damp, dark, and warm, which makes a public pool or locker room the perfect breeding ground.
 Certain people are at a higher risk of contracting foot fungus than others.
 Find out if you’re one!

-Anyone can get a fungal infection in their toenails, but some people are at a higher risk.
-Ask yourself these questions to find out if you need to take some extra precautions:
+Anyone can get a fungal infection in their toenails and on their skin, but some people are at a higher risk.

 - Are you older than 60?

 - Do you have diabetes?